 - Pedialyte can be used in an emergency but dilute 50/50 with water as it is too sweet for a puppy or kitten and they don’t nurse the Pedialyte as well.

-- Over 2 weeks – Amoxicillin has worked well but Cephalexin 10 mg/lb (twice daily) is also relatively safe.
-With kidney and liver function minimal until 6 weeks use caution going to sulfa until after weaning.
+- Over 2 weeks: Amoxicillin has worked well but Cephalexin 10 mg/lb (twice daily) is also relatively safe.
+With kidney and liver function minimal until 6 weeks, use caution going to sulfa until after weaning.

-It is always helpful to get a diagnosis if diarrhea is not controlled.
-See (Diagnosing Diarrhea article).
-Until we get the answer, we do have technique’s that help control the issue.
+It is always helpful to get a diagnosis if diarrhea cannot be controlled.
+Read Diagnosing Diarrhea

 The materials, information and answers provided through this website are not intended to replace the medical advice or services of a qualified veterinarian or other pet health care professional.
 Consult your own veterinarian for answers to specific medical questions, including diagnosis, treatment, therapy or medical